behan05/JavaScript/final-DOM/README.md

 - Modifying element content (textContent, innerHTML)

 ## Event Handling
-- Introduction to events in the DOM
+- Introduction to events in the DOM =>
+- way to inject Events
+- Event listeners (addEventListener, removeEventListener)
+- Event Object
+- some important events that are used frequently
 - Event propagation (bubbling and capturing)
-- Event listeners (addEventListener, removeEventListener)

 ## DOM Manipulation Best Practices
 - Efficient DOM manipulation techniques
 - Minimizing reflows and repaints
 - Managing event listeners efficiently
+- Working with Forms

 ## Dynamic HTML (DHTML)
 - Introduction to DHTML